winterop-com/servicekit/examples/vega_visualization/README.md

 # Vega Visualization Service

-A proof-of-concept visualization service that transforms PandasDataFrame data to Vega-Lite specifications.
+A proof-of-concept visualization service that transforms DataFrame data to Vega-Lite specifications.
 This demonstrates the **Transformation Service Pattern** (Phase 5.1 from the enhancement roadmap).

 ## Features